doc4d/docs/docs/API/DataClassClass.md

 ### Query by vector similarity

-If *attributePath* designates an attribute storing [**vector objects**](../API/VectorClass.md) (see how to [configure a 4D field to only store 4D.Vector class objects](../Develop/field-properties.md#class)), you can build queries to find entities based on embeddings rather than keywords.
+If *attributePath* designates an attribute storing [**vector objects**](../API/VectorClass.md) (see how to [configure a 4D field to store 4D.Vector class objects](../Develop/field-properties.md#class)), you can build queries to find entities based on **embeddings** rather than keywords.
 This technology is designed for Artificial Intelligence (AI) workloads and allows you to query data based on semantics, rather than keywords.

 In this case, the *value* parameter must be a **comparison vector object** containing the following properties: